TSABM/inbre-retina/README.md

 began work on the demo app for the day.
 So far I have the controls rendering in, now I'm adding an image field and then adding some formatting.

+Added an image and began learning how to alter and resize the image.

 ## Day 2

 9:50 am - 3:04pm